 And yet these little critters keep pollinating our flowers so we can have fruit, veg and nuts, and gathering nectar so we can have honey.
 The least we can do is to try to treat them a little better.
 Buy honey from local beekeepers who keep their hives chemical-free and who don’t feed their bees over the winter, buy organic produce as much as possible, plant a bee garden, don’t use pesticides or herbicides, and, if you’re crazy enough, consider putting up a beehive or bee house in your own garden.
 After all, watching the bees is better than most things on television!

-If you want to learn more about the plight of bees in today’s world, consider watching the following films (you can probably get them free from your local library):
+If you want to learn more about the plight of bees in today’s world, consider watching the following films (these are affiliate links, but you can probably also find the movies free from your local library):